dotnet/core/release-notes/formats.md

 - [8.0 `releases.json`](./8.0/releases.json)
 - [9.0 `releases.json`](./9.0/releases.json)

-This files can grow to be quite large.
+These files can grow to be quite large.
 We are considering producing release-specific versions of this file, for example for `8.0/8.0.1/release.json`.

 ## Supported OS (json and markdown)